 WHAT TO REPORT?

-The Contracting Party will report to Euronext, in accordance with the EMDA Reporting Policy, all Reportable Units with the ability to Use Real-Time Data, related to all Internal Use of Real-Time Data, including Information Supplier-Controlled Information, by the Contracting Party, its Affiliates and its Service Facilitators, per Information Product.
+The Contracting Party will report to Euronext, in accordance with the EMDA Reporting Policy, all Reportable Units with the ability to Use Information, related to all Internal Use of Information, including Information Supplier-Controlled Information, by the Contracting Party, its Affiliates and its Service Facilitators, per Information Product.
 Such report shall include the Contracting Party’s, Affiliates’ and Service Facilitators’ details (such as name, address and contact details).
 It will not include Non-Display Use as Non-Display Use must be licensed for separately via the Order Form.

 For the avoidance of doubt, in case of both Display Use and Non-Display Use by a single Device, only such Display Use is reportable.
 Fees may be applicable to both such Display Use and Non-Display Use.

-The Internal Use of Delayed Data does not have to be reported.
+The Internal Use of Delayed Data and/or After Midnight Data must be reported.

 UNIT OF COUNT